 Not surprising is the full range of progressive issues that liberals want the SBOE to include, from emphasizing equity and tolerance for all minorities to erasing key conservative figures and events from history and whitewashing the Judeo-Christian convictions of our Founders.

-Unfortunate that Professor Norris never noted a more obvious and successful attempt at “whitewashing“, by that same heroic State Board . .
+Unfortunately Professor Norris never noted a more obvious and successful attempt at “whitewashing“, by that same heroic State Board…

 Numerous attempts to add the names or references to important Hispanics throughout history also were denied, inducing one amendment that would specify that Tejanos died at the Alamo alongside Davy Crockett and Jim Bowie.
 Another amendment deleted a requirement that sociology students “explain how institutional racism is evident in American society.”

-Somehow, Chuck missed the racial low-lights.
-Perhaps he was busy kicking a copy of “Watership Down” at the library. ( . . the good rabbits — they’re individualists throwing off the chains of martial authoritarianism?)
+Somehow, Chuck missed those racial low-lights.
+Perhaps he was busy kicking a copy of “Watership Down” at the library (the good rabbits — they’re individualists throwing off the chains of socialism?)